saltstack/salt-bootstrap/README.rst

 ---------

-If you're looking for the *one-liner* to install salt, please scroll to the bottom and use the instructions for `Installing via an Insecure One-Liner`_
+If you're looking for the *one-liner* to install salt, please scroll to the bottom and use the instructions for `Installing via an Insecure One-Liner`_.

 Examples